302349

 Amkor Inventory Days Outstanding

-This quarter, Amkor's DIO came in at 38, which is 9 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, Amkor's DIO came in at 26, which is 4 days below its five-year average.
+These numbers show that despite the recent increase, there's no indication of an excessive inventory buildup.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Amkor's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 12.8% in Q2, down 3.7 percentage points year on year.
+Amkor's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 14.8% in Q1, up 1.6 percentage points year on year.

 Amkor Gross Margin (GAAP)